Why has Quote-to-Cash (Q2C) Become Exceptionally Hard and Why Salesforce and SAP are after it?

 The next $10B Opportunity in Enterprise IT

-(I missed saying this earlier: I want to sincerely thank all the folks — 100+ people — who spent time with me graciously to share their perspectives on Q2C.
+(I want to sincerely thank all the folks — 100+ people — who spent time with me graciously to share their perspectives on Q2C.
 What makes it even more unique is that I didn’t know most of them before hand and still they selflessly chose to spend time with me without expecting anything in return.
 This is truly heartwarming!)

 If you are not familiar with Q2C terminology, it covers a set of steps starting from generation of a sales quote to accepting money from the customer and recording the transaction in the ledger (ERP).
 Some people also call this Opportunity-to-Cash (in Sales CRM, a customer intent to purchase is represented by “opportunity”).
 A similar term is “Lead-to-Cash”, only difference is that it captures the process at a much earlier stage — when the customer is still a lead.